dhiraj7979/dhiraj7979/README.md

 - 👋 Hi, I’m @dhiraj7979
-- 👀 I’m interested in Coding.
+- 👀 I’m interested in Coding, Football, Cricket, Formula 1.
-- 🌱 I’m currently learning Android dev, Web dev.
+- 🌱 I’m currently learning Android development, Web development.
-- 💞️ I’m looking to collaborate on Android dev in Java/Kotlin, Web dev fullstack.
+- 💞️ I’m looking to collaborate on Android development in Java/Kotlin, Web development fullstack.
-- 📫 How to reach me : https://github.com/dhiraj7979/
+- 📫 How to reach me : dhirajnaik39@gmail.com

 <!---
 dhiraj7979/dhiraj7979 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.